anodynos/uRequire/source/code/config/ResourceConverters.coffee.md

           # not needed, we have '$' flag to denote `type: 'module'`
           type: 'module'

-          # these are defaults, can be omitted
-          isAfterTemplate: false
-          isTerminal: false
-          isMatchSrcFilename: false
         }

 ### The alternative (less verbose) **Array way**